 Levels of coumestrol were determined in lucerne plants grown in field trials at four locations in the United States.
 Plants at each site were grown using a randomised complete block design with four replicates.
 Bulk forage was harvested at the late bud to early bloom stage from the first field cutting of 2003.
 The plants were in their third season of growth (established spring 2001) and all plants had been treated with glyphosate.
 Data were analysed for statistical significance using a mixed model analysis of variance.
 Coumestrol levels in glyphosate-tolerant lucerne were compared to levels in the control population within and across all field sites.
 Values obtained from the forage from conventional reference varieties were used to generate a 99% tolerance interval.
-The data are summarised in Table 7.
+The data are summarised in Table 7 and summary data have also been published (McCann et al., 2006).